automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Deinodon.md

 # Deinodon
-## Description: This "terrible tooth" is important from a historical perspective.
+## This "terrible tooth" is important from a historical perspective.